Home | Species List | Bibliography

 Publications about the Ephemeroptera (Mayflies) of Gunnison County, Colorado

-Check out the following website, it has a very complete bibliography for mayflies worldwide and is a great source for downloadable PDF files of many publications, including many of the papers listed on this webpage.
-The Virtual Library from Ephemeroptera Galactica.
+Check out The Virtual Library from Ephemeroptera Galactica, it has a very complete bibliography for mayflies worldwide and is a great source for downloadable PDF files of many publications.
+Many of the PDF links on this website are to the Virtual Library.

 You may search this page (or any other webpage) with your browser's search capability.
 Type Ctrl F and fill in your search term.
 Species names are links to pages on this website